end2endzone/win32Arduino/INSTALL.md

 The latest test results are available at the beginning of the [README.md](README.md) file.

-Note: this task can be automated using the `ant test` command.
+Note: Test case execution can be automated using the `ant test` command.
 See [Continuous Integration](#continuous-integration) for details.